 - If you’ve changed your name since you got married – your marriage certificate or a deed poll as proof.

-Steps involved in applying for a divorce or dissolution
+Steps involved in applying for a divorce or Civil Partnerships

-- The ‘petition’ form D8 is filed.
-You’ll need your ex-spouse or partner’s address for this as a copy will need to be sent to them.
+- The form D8 is filed.
+You’ll need your ex-spouse or partner’s address and email address for this as a copy will need to be sent to them.
 If you don’t have it, there are procedures that our Ipswich and Colchester family lawyers will be able to help you with.

 How long does it take to get a divorce / dissolution?